Jiří Dadák

-Jiří Dadák (7 March 1926 in Valašské Meziříčí – 6 March 2014) was a Czechoslovak athlete who specialized in hammer throw.
+Jiří Dadák (7 March 1926 in Valašské Meziříčí – 6 March 2014) was a Czech athlete who specialized in hammer throw.

 Career

 Dadák won a bronze medal in the 1950 European Athletics Championships in Brussels.
 Two years later, he represented Czechoslovakia at the Summer Olympics in Helsinki, where he finished fourth with a result of 56.81 meters.
 He took part in the 1954 European Athletics Championships in Bern, Switzerland, finishing in the ninth place (55.66 m).